|Ocean Guardians is dedicated to raising awareness and inspiring action for our fragile marine environment to unite the world for our oceans.||

 “Pride” for what people believe in;

-Well the true Guardians of the Oceans are the beautiful animals and all the life that forms the watery ecosystems we call Oceans and Seas.
+The true Guardians are the beautiful animals and all the life that forms the watery ecosystems we call Oceans and Seas.
 Unfortunately these natural Guardians are helpless against the biggest threat to their very existence.
 Humans.

 Ironically it is this very threat that can also be its saviour, the human Ocean Guardians. guard·i·an Noun /gärdēən/ : A defender, protector, or keeper.